 A daughter dream

-My experience of female friendships has been so rich from my grandmother, to my mother and friends, that I wanted to experience that with my own daughter.
-It’s not that I DIDN’T want a son, I just didn’t know if I would be able to relate to him in the same deep way.
-I didn’t so much want to ‘raise a girl’ as I wanted that special female connection.
+My experience of female friendships has been so rich, from my grandmother to my mother and my awesome friends, that I wanted to experience that with my own daughter.
+It’s not that I didn’t want a son, I just didn’t know if I would be able to relate to him in the same deep way.

 It also didn’t help that my mum has told me pretty much every day of my life how wonderful it is to have a daughter!